All enquires for Marty Wilde & the Wildcats – attention of firstname.lastname@example.org & email@example.com

 His next big success was “Sea of Love“ which was one of the few Rock n Roll records to have a harp as opposed to a guitar playing the lead parts.

-Whilst fans in the UK didn’t have much idea as to what his American counterparts looked like, they knew all about Marty Wilde’s towering appearance and dominating stage presence, which was to pay-off in the earlier stages of his push to stardom.
-Marty’s Manager, Larry Parnes (who was, incidentally, also Tommy Steele’s Manager at the time), had booked him in to the plush Winston’s Club in London, and Josephine Douglas, a television personality in her own right but also a highly influential television producer, decided that he was a perfect new talent to expose on the Saturday Night TV series which had started in 1957.
+Whilst fans in the UK didn’t have much idea about his American counterparts or what they looked like, they knew all about Marty Wilde’s towering appearance, and dominating stage presence, which was to pay-off in the earlier stages of his push to stardom.
+Marty’s Manager Larry Parnes (who was, incidentally, also Tommy Steele’s Manager at the time), had booked him in to the plush Winston’s Club in London, and Josephine Douglas, a television personality in her own right, but also a highly influential television producer, decided that he was a perfect new talent to expose on the Saturday Night TV series which had started in 1957.

-Marty’s appearance added weight to Larry Parnes’ approach to Phillips Records’ leading Producer, Johnny Franz.
-Johnny was himself an excellent pianist and talent spotter and he quickly agreed to sign Marty up.
+Marty’s appearance added weight to Larry Parnes’s approach to Phillips Records’ leading Producer, Johnny Franz.
+Johnny was himself an excellent pianist and talent spotter, and he quickly agreed to sign Marty up.

-The contract was, in the event, a big one with sizable guarantees alongside worthwhile royalties.
+The contract was, in the event, a big one, with sizeable guarantees alongside worthwhile royalties.
 For Marty, it was the big breakthrough.
 Even though some of the early releases did not register as he might have hoped, it now meant that he had publicity back-up from a major record company, as well as the promotional skills of Parnes.

-“Jezebel“ made the Top Twenty in mid-1962, a very good revival – rather than a cover version – of an oldie which had been a massive worldwide hit for Frankie Laine.
-Also in that year “Ever Since You Said Goodbye“ flickered around the number 30 mark.
+“Jezebel“ made the Top Twenty in mid-1962, a very good revival rather than a cover version of an oldie which had been a massive worldwide hit for Frankie Laine.
+Also in that year “Ever Since You Said Goodbye“ became a hit too.